celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 * 4/22 16:00 UTC: Block production begins
 * 4/22: Celo Core Contracts and `ReleaseGold` contracts are deployed
 * 4/27: Governance proposals submitted to unfreeze validator elections and validator epoch rewards
-* 5/1: Validators have been registered and affiliated with a Validator Group for first election
+* 5/1: Elections and validator rewards enabled if governance proposals pass; validators have been registered and affiliated with a Validator Group for first election
 * 5/9: Governance proposals submitted to enable voter rewards and enable Celo Gold (cGLD) transfers
 * 5/13: RC1 is declared Mainnet and cGLD transfers are enabled, if governance proposals pass
 * 5/22: Governance proposal submitted to unfreeze stability protocol